-Graduate students in the Anthropology program are evaluated each calendar year not only to determine who will receive TA funding for the subsequent academic year but also to provide each student with feedback on their academic performance.
-Each Spring semester before the final day grades are due, the student must meet with their entire Supervisory Committee (virtual meetings are permitted).
+Graduate students in the program are evaluated each calendar year not only to determine who will receive TA funding for the subsequent academic year but also to provide each student with feedback on their academic performance.
+Students are evaluated on their academic progress and performance during the previous calendar year by the faculty in their Program / Approach.
+Additionally, each Spring semester before the final day grades are due, the student must meet with their entire Supervisory Committee (virtual meetings are permitted).
 This meeting should serve as an annual review of academic progress and are evaluated on their performance during the previous calendar year by the faculty in their Program/ Approach.
 During the meeting the student and committee members must complete the Mentoring Plan, which is to be submitted with the annual evaluation and progress reports due on January 20th.
 Students who defend their dissertation during the annual evaluation period are exempt from submitting a report.

 All students with one or more semesters completed are required to submit the following materials to the Graduate Student Advisor by January 20th.
-The SHESC Annual Progress report is submitted with the documents below and signed by the Supervisory Committee.
-Signatures can be obtained by scanning a signed hard copy, coordinating an email indicating signature by the advisor, or by using electronic signatures.
+The SHESC Annual Progress report is submitted with the documents below.
+Faculty will review, and then letters will be sent to the students.
+The mentoring plan is reviewed during the student meetings and signatures are obtained at that time.

-- An updated CV - The annual mentoring plan (Meet with your Faculty Advisor to come up with plan) - An unofficial copy of the student's most recent ASU transcript (Can be found in MyASU) - The Courses and Summary/Submit Approval pages of approved PhD iPOS (Screenshot the Summary/Submit page paste in a word document with approved signatures) Please see the iPOS How-toguides to help with clarification on how to submit these.
+- An updated CV - The annual mentoring plan (Meet with your Faculty Advisor to come up with plan) - An unofficial copy of the student's most recent ASU transcript (Can be found in MyASU) - The Courses and Summary/Submit Approval pages of approved PhD iPOS (Screenshot the Summary/Submit page paste in a word document with approved signatures) Please see the iPOS How-to guides to help with clarification on how to submit these.

-Submit all documents through the SHESC Annual Progress Report signed by the Supervisory Committee.
-Signatures can be obtained by scanning a signed hard copy, coordinating an email indicating signature by the advisor, or by using electronic signatures.
+Submit all documents through the SHESC Annual Progress Report.
 Final approval of the iPOS by the Graduate College confirms the appointment of the Dissertation Supervisory Committee and the approval of coursework toward degree requirements.

-After the student evaluations are completed, each faculty member must send an email to each advisee summarizing the results of the evaluation (including their overall score, whether the student received an S, C, or U, comments on the student's performance -specifically what they are doing well and what they can do better-, and support for the student's next steps), including concrete recommendations for what should be accomplished in the following year.
+After the student evaluations are completed, each faculty member must send an email to each advisee summarizing the results of the evaluation (including their overall score, whether the student received an S, C, or U, comments on the student's performance - specifically what they are doing well and what they can do better-, and support for the student's next steps), including concrete recommendations for what should be accomplished in the following year.